 After months of lockdowns, officials in all 50 states have given businesses the green light to reopen under certain restrictions.
 But as more of the public is permitted to re-engage with activities once considered normal, not everyone is comfortable venturing out just yet.

 Morning Consult is tracking consumers’ comfort level with returning to the public sphere for pastimes, such as going to the movies or to the gym, amid the ongoing threat of COVID-19.
-Comfort levels had slowly ticked up over the course of the pandemic, but dropped for the first time in late June and remained low in early July, with less than a quarter (23 percent) of U.S. adults on average now saying they feel safe engaging in a range of leisure activities.
+Comfort levels had slowly ticked up over the course of the pandemic, but dropped for the first time in late June and remained low thus far in July.

-People are still most comfortable going out to eat, going shopping or going on a vacation, with 33 percent of respondents on average saying they would feel safe doing each of those activities now — the same share that said they felt comfortable with those three activities in late June.
+People are still most comfortable going out to eat, shopping or taking a vacation, with 32 percent of respondents on average saying they would feel safe doing each of those activities now — roughly the same share who said they felt comfortable with those three activities earlier this month.

-Even views on dining out, which had been an outlier to this trend, have started to level off: 32 percent of respondents in the June 30-July 3 survey said they would be comfortable eating out within the next month, compared with 31 percent in late June, 32 percent in mid-June and 30 percent in early June.
-An additional 20 percent of people said they could see themselves going to a restaurant within the next three months.
+Even views on dining out, which had been an outlier to this trend, have started to level off: 32 percent of respondents in the July 7-9 survey said they would be comfortable eating out within the next month, the same share who said so June 30-July 3, compared with 31 percent in late June, 32 percent in mid-June and 30 percent in early June.

 Comfort with traveling has also shown signs of flattening recently.
-Eighteen percent of respondents said they would feel comfortable taking a vacation within the next month, compared with 19 percent who said the same late last month, 16 percent in mid-June and 17 percent in early June.
+Seventeen percent of respondents said they would feel comfortable taking a vacation within the next month, compared with 18 percent who said the same June 30-July 3, 19 percent late last month, 16 percent in mid-June and 17 percent in early June.

 Traveling abroad remains an activity that consumers predict they’ll avoid in the near future.
 Nearly half (43 percent) said they won’t feel safe traveling internationally until at least the end of the year.